vdaas/vald/docs/api/remove.md

 ## RemoveByTimestamp RPC

-RemoveByTimestamp RPC is the method to remove vectors by timestamp.
+RemoveByTimestamp RPC is the method to remove vectors based on timestamp.

 ### Input